CimanesDev/edcatbp/README.md

 - Use the button in the Navbar or Admin page to switch between admin and buyer views.
 - The role is managed by the `AuthContext` and is hardcoded for demonstration purposes.

+## Git issue

+- I accidentally committed a file that wasn't meant to be in my project folder, which was apparently too big.
+I had to force push to a different branch because even after the file was deleted it was still being detected by Git

 ## License